JU5TDIE/Lester-Ver2.0/README.md

 # Lester-VER2.0
 GTA Online Heist Hacking(Minigame) Macro

-The Source Codes of `Fingerprint Scanner` and `Retro Fingerprint Scanner` are from [HERE](https://github.com/RedHeadEmile/GTA-V-Heist-Help)
+Special thanks to [RedHeadEmile](https://github.com/RedHeadEmile/GTA-V-Heist-Help) for `Fingerprint Scanner` and `Retro Fingerprint Scanner`

-# Features
+# How To Use
-- CLI
 - Press `F4` for `Exit`
 - Press `F5` for `Fingerprint Scanner`
 - Press `F6` for `Keypad Cracker`